avadh-150/Server_notes/Domain Controller Step-By-Step Guide.md

 5. When prompted, click **Add Features**.
 6. Click **Next → Next → Install**.
 7. Wait for the installation to complete (no reboot yet).

+	If you trouble in installation visite this https://activedirectorypro.com/install-ad-ds/
 ---

 ## Step 4: Promote the Server to a Domain Controller